Orange County Project

 Updates on the design of the project can be found on the project’s website and StoryMap, both of which can be accessed by scanning the QR codes on the back of this brochure.
 As design progresses, and the alignment is finalized, further outreach will be performed to actively engage affected residents and stakeholders.

 The Orange County Project is a partnership of USACE and its non-Federal sponsor, the Gulf Coast Protection District (GCPD).
 Design and construction costs for the project are shared between these entities (65% Federal / 35% non-Federal), with USACE being responsible for managing design and construction, while the GCPD will operate and maintain the system.
-Orange County and the Orange County Drainage District will be actively engaged with the GCPD in coordinating the project design.
+Through their inter-local agreement, Orange County and the Orange County Drainage District continue to be actively engaged with the GCPD in coordinating the project design.